 Non-Native Plants in Denali

-Denali has relatively few non-native plant species (28), when compared with more than 760 native plant species.
+Denali has relatively few non-native plant species (28) compared to native plant species (more than 760).
 In contrast, many parks and other natural areas in the Lower 48 have hundreds of non-native species (e.g., Yellowstone has more than 200).

-At this point, most of Denali’s six million acres of wilderness are unaffected by non-native plants, because those species are found currently only in the human-disturbed footprint of the park (entrance area, road corridor, construction sites).
-Of the non-native species found in Denali as of 2012, some are agricultural weeds which lack the ability to invade native habitats (e.g., pineapple weed Matricaria discoidea).
-Others are successfully being controlled by handpulling.
+Luckily, most of Denali’s six million acres of wilderness are currently unaffected by non-native plants, because those species are found only in the human-disturbed footprint of the park (entrance area, road corridor, construction sites).
+Of the non-native species found in Denali as of 2012, some are agricultural weeds which lack the ability to invade native habitats, such as pineappleweed (Matricaria discoidea).
+Others are successfully being controlled by hand-pulling.
 Thus, park managers have an opportunity to keep out these unwanted invaders and help keep native ecosystems functioning without adding exotic species to the ecological challenges posed by a changing climate.